 Definition of Sponsorship

-Sponsorship is a commercial agreement between two parties where one party provides support, usually financial or in-kind in exchange for access to the other party’s audience, credibility, or assets, or opportunities.
+Sponsorship is a commercial agreement between two parties where one party provides support, usually financial or in-kind in exchange for access to the other party’s audience, credibility, assets, or opportunities.

 This could be a brand sponsoring an event, a company supporting a nonprofit or a business backing a sports team.
 But the goal is always the same: to gain something measurable in return, whether that’s brand exposure, lead generation or improved perception.